Email Signup Forms: 14 Places to Add Them for Higher Conversions

 Plus, you can control how the slide-in appears to visitors.
 It can appear as a slide-in popup or a collapsed box at the bottom of the screen.

-Users can click on it to open the box, much like a chatbox.
+Users can click on the collapsed box to open the sign-up form, much like a chatbox.

-With OptinMonster’s scroll boxes, you can trigger it to appear and/or display a different message based on time spent on the page, location on your website, and even referral source.
+With OptinMonster’s slide-in scroll boxes, you can trigger your form to display a different message based on time spent on the page, location on your website, and even referral source.

 Once a visitor hits the very bottom of your page, you can be sure that they are very interested in what you have to offer.
+Also, web users know that the footer often contains important links.
 Therefore, take advantage of this opportunity to present them with a way onto your email list.

-How To Add an Email Sign Up Form to a Footer
+How To Add an Email Signup Form to Your Footer

 Jeff Goins uses a straightforward email signup form within the context of his about-page copy.
 This way, it flows seamlessly as you read and feels like the natural next step.

-How To Add an Email Signup Form to the Resources Page
+How To Add an Email Signup Form to the About Page

 Consider creating a designated landing page just for email sign-ups.
-This way, you can direct undecided traffic to this page, and once there, you can convince them that they should sign up for your list.
+This way, you can direct undecided traffic to this page and convince them that they should sign up for your list.

 How To Add an Email Signup Landing Page to Your Site